aeb/ngEHTforecast/docs/src/installation.rst

 ------------------------------
 The latest version of ngEHTforecast can be obtained from https://github.com/aeb/ngEHTforecast.

+The git repository contains a number of branches.
+By default, after cloning you will be in the `master` branch, which contains the latest stable release, and is probably where you want to be.
+The most up-to-date functionality can be found in `develop`, which will periodically be merged into `master`.
+(See :ref:`Developer's Guide` for more details about the repository structure.)

 Installing with pip
 ------------------------------
 To install ngEHTforecast, in the ngEHTforecast directory,